hmakelin/gisnav/docs/pages/advanced_configuration.rst

 use it for your own project (see license file in the repository).

-You can write your own pytorch based pose estimator by implementing the :class:`python_px4_ros2_map_nav.matchers.Matcher` interface.
-If your algorithm is keypoint-based, you may also use the :class:`python_px4_ros2_map_nav.matchers.KeyPointMatcher` abstract base class, which provides a way to compute the pose estimate from matched keypoints.
+You can write your own pytorch based pose estimator by implementing the :class:`.Matcher` interface.
+If your algorithm is keypoint-based, you may also use the :class:`.KeyPointMatcher` abstract base class, which provides a way to compute the pose estimate from matched keypoints.

 The pose estimator runs in a dedicated process, so you need to implement the static initializer and worker methods,